jsvitak/jbpm-workflow-plugin/README.md

 It is assumed that you already have some jobs in your Jenkins.
 To control their launching using business process you have to create a free style Jenkins job and add a new build step *Invoke a jBPM business process*.
 In this build step you have to specify a URL to your business process definition.
-To ease this, see attached help with a sample URL.
+To ease this, see attached help with a sample URL, which points to Guvnor location at `localhost` server.
 Also it is necessary to fill in a process identifier.
 It is useful to adhere a convention
 like: `my.package.com.process1`.